MaxonZhao/Distributed-Key-Value-Storage-Java/README.md

 There are some unit tests in `src/test/java`.

 ### Source
-- Files in the package `com.matei.eece411.util` and the folder `src/main/proto` are provided by the course instructor.
+- Files in the package `com.matei.eece411.util` are provided by the course instructor.
 - `Process.getCurrentProcessId()` is adapted from https://stackoverflow.com/a/43399977.
 - `ByteUtil.bytesToHexString(Iterable<Byte>)` is adapted from `StringUtils.byteArrayToHexString(byte[])`.
-- `com.g10.cpen431.a11.membership.Hash.hash` is based on https://www.cnblogs.com/hd-zg/p/5917758.html.
+- `com.g10.cpen431.a12.membership.Hash.hash` is based on https://www.cnblogs.com/hd-zg/p/5917758.html.

-## Immediate Termination Proof
-- The code that handles node termination is in `src/main/java/com/g10/cpen431/a11/KeyValueStorageServer.java` line 39.
-- Once the request is parsed to find that the request is a shutdown request, the system will exit immediately.